Splode/hackwild/_drafts/jekyll-ssg-with-vue-single-file-components.md

 # jekyll-vue-template
 ```

-Let's test to ensure that our Jekyll app scaffolding was successful by spooling up a dev server using the following command:
+Let's test to ensure that our Jekyll project scaffolding was successful by spooling up a dev server using the following command:

 ```
 $ bundle exec jekyll s